-This month sees the release of the wonderful Small Talk board books: Small Talk Bedtime and Small Talk At the Park created by Nicola Lathey, an award winning speech therapist and Tracey Blake, a top London journalist.
+Nicola Lathey, an award winning speech therapist, and Tracey Blake, a top London journalist, are the authors of Small Talk and Small Talk: At the Park, books designed to help you encourage the natural stages of language development in your child's crucial early years.
 We asked Nicola to tell us more about these speech boosting baby books to get your little ones babbling away!

-Babbling begins at 5 months and babies go through 3 stages of babbling, continuous babble 'ga ga ga ga', variegated babble 'ah da' or 'bah ga' and conversational babble which sounds like the baby is speaking a in a foreign language, before first word appear at around 12 to 14 months.
+Babbling begins at five months and babies go through three stages of babbling, continuous babble 'ga ga ga ga', variegated babble 'ah da' or 'bah ga' and conversational babble which sounds like the baby is speaking a in a foreign language, before first word appear at around twelve to fourteen months.

 For more information on getting the most out of these books, watch our video below:

 Find out more about how storytime can help your child's speech development.

 Discover the next great story to spark the imagination of your little reader with our dedicated children's books newsletter.